 Omni Digital are delighted to work with SWNS to produce the world’s first real-time news syndication platform - a single source for news outlets to find copy, images and video.

 Since its inception in 1970, SWNS has become the UK’s largest news syndicator.
 With nine offices stretching from London to New York.
 They produce, verify and distribute original and engaging copy, pictures and video around the clock.

-The project is co-funded by SWNS and Google's DNI innovation fund - and beta launch is scheduled for early 2017.
+The project is co-funded by SWNS and the Google DNI innovation fund.

 The system aims at beta to solve three core problems within the news industry: